It is Stefan von Molyneux forhead from freedomain.com.

 Sigma, what's on your mind?

-Hey, Stefan, how's it going?
+Hey, Stephan, how's it going?

-Actually, I wanted to ask you, how did you find the love of your life, your wife?
+Actually, I wanted to ask you how did you find the love of your life, your wife, and how did you meet and then how did it proceed from there?

 Great question.